 In 2018, Mauritania enacted a law which makes the death sentence for apostasy compulsory, as well as upgrading blasphemy to a capital offence and making that compulsory as well.

-An amendment to penal code Article 306 will see the death penalty applied to “every Muslim, man or woman, who ridicules or insults Allah”, his messenger, his teachings, or any of his prophets, “even if [the accused] repents”.
+The amendment to Article 306 of the Penal Code now states that the death penalty will be applied to “every Muslim, man or woman, who ridicules or insults Allah”, his messenger, his teachings, or any of his prophets, “even if [the accused] repents”.

 The law also provides for a sentence of up to two years in prison and a fine of up to 600,000 Ouguiyas (approximately EUR 13,804) for “offending public indecency and Islamic values”, or “breaching Allah’s prohibitions” or assisting in their breach.

 There appears to have been a moratorium on the death sentence since 1987.
-However, Mkheitir remains in jail, along with around 52 persons convicted on “terrorism” charges over the years.
+However, at the end of 2019, at least 123 individuals in Mauritania remained on death row.

 “Spreading atheism”

 It has been observed that the charge of “spreading atheism” has been used not only to silence writers and activists but for political means also.
 A number of left-wing activists and writers have highlighted what they see as a systematic campaign which accuses them of spreading atheism.
-They have attributed this to the Muslim Brotherhood seeking to undermine the leftist movement and to make people fearful of it.
-Left-wing activists have been called upon to repent to God and integrate themselves into Muslim society, fatwas signed by a group of Mauritanian religious scholars have been issued accusing some activists of apostasy, and the Supreme Council for Fatwa and Grievances has issued a statement calling on activists on social media to “stop offending Islam and the Prophet and spreading atheism”.
+In 2014, it was reported that the Supreme Council for Fatwa and Grievances had issued a statement calling on activists on social media to “stop offending Islam and the Prophet and spreading atheism”.

 Highlighted cases